jisc-services/Public-Documentation/PublicationsRouter/v2/api/OutgoingNotification.md

 			"duration": "<embargo duration in days>"
 		},
 		"license_ref": [
-			// IMPORTANT NOTE - this array may contain both license AND ali:free-to-read information (this may be changed
-			// in a future version of the API).
 			{
 			"title": "<name of licence>",
 			"type": "<type>", // Will have value "ali_free" for an ali:free-to-read element